 SET IDENTITY_INSERT [dbo].[D_Department] OFF;

-Note: It's important in Kepion to always keep MemberIds and MemberLabels consistent when inserting records.
+Note: Always keep MemberIds and MemberLabels consistent when inserting records in Kepion tables.

 TRUNCATE

-TRUNCATE will remove all data and records from an existing table, but not delete the table itself.
+TRUNCATE removes all data and records from a table without deleting the table itself.

 To first create a back-up of the [D_Department] table: